Professor Andrew Dainty BSc PhD PGCE FCIOB MASCE

 Construction and Project Management.

-Corporate Member, Chartered Institute of Building (MCIOB); Member of the American Society of Civil Engineers (MASCE)
+Fellow, Chartered Institute of Building (FCIOB); Member of the American Society of Civil Engineers (MASCE)

 Construction project management, organisational studies, construction labour markets, the sociology of project work, socio-technical systems